pvhil/pvhil/README.md

 ## Hi there, I'm Phil

 - 🌱 I’m currently learning to code.
 In my repositories you can see my projects
-- But in my projects i am trying my best!
+- ⭐️ But in my projects i am trying my best!
-- Best project of mine: [FaceITBot](https://github.com/pvhil/FaceItDiscord).
+- ✔️ Best project of mine: [FaceITBot](https://github.com/pvhil/FaceItDiscord).
 A Discord Bot with FaceIT Stats!
+- 💲 If you want to support my work: [Donationlink](paypal..me/m4rk12)

 ### Socials